-* Ask God to create an openness to Christianity within the hearts of the Korean.
+* Ask God to create an openness to Christianity within the hearts of Koreans.

 * Pray that the doors of North Korea will soon be open to Christian missionaries.

-* Pray that God will send His Spirit to convict the Korean of their need for the Savior.
+* Pray that God will send His Spirit to convict Koreans of their need for the Savior.

-* Ask the Lord to protect, strengthen, and encourage the small number of Koran Christians.
+* Ask the Lord to protect, strengthen, and encourage the small number of Korean Christians.

 * Pray that God will give these believers opportunities to share the love of Jesus with their own people.

 * Ask God to raise up strong local churches among the Koreans of North Korea.